 - Compliance with applicable rules and regulations governing the promotion and all prizes offered (ex: registration and obtaining necessary regulatory approvals)

 - A complete release of Facebook by each entrant or participant.

 - Acknowledgement that the promotion is in no way sponsored, endorsed or administered by, or associated with, Facebook.

 Since legal terms and conditions, rules, and releases can be lengthy, we recommend placing them in a pop-up that can be triggered by an Action Widget, or in a container that can be easily shown/hidden.

 The following practices and types of contests are prohibited:

 Requiring Users to Share to Enter

-Instead, create a Form, enable Refer-a-Friend in the Form Designer, and display the form on a Campaign using the Form Widget.
+Instead, create a Form, enable Refer-a-Friend in the Form Designer, and display the form on a campaign using a Form Container and Field Widgets.
 After a visitor submits his or her entry, encourage them to refer their friends to the contest.
 For each of their friends who follow the referral link and enter, they receive extra chances to win.